Gym Design Health Safety Considerations

 4. Poor Lighting:

 - Gym Design Role: Adequate lighting is essential for safety.
-Ensure that gym spaces are well-lit to prevent accidents and allow users to see clearly while working out.
+Ensure gym spaces are well-lit to prevent accidents and allow users to see clearly while working out.

 5. Inadequate Hygiene and Sanitation: